Posts

 Image

 In the Line of Fire (1993) is a thriller directed by Wolfgang Petersen and written by Jeff Maguire.
 The film centers on Frank Horrigan (played by Clint Eastwood), a Secret Service agent haunted by his failure to protect JFK during his assassination.
 Decades later, Horrigan finds himself in a deadly cat-and-mouse game with Mitch Leary (played splendidly by John Malkovich), a brilliant and psychopathic former CIA operative who is threatening to assassinate the current President.
-Horrigan and his partner, Lily Raines (Rene Russo), race against time to uncover Leary's plan and stop him.
+Horrigan and his partner, Lily Raines (Rene Russo), race to uncover Leary's plan and stop him.
 The main themes include redemption, duty, and the burden of past failures.
 The film received three Oscar nominations: Best Supporting Actor for John Malkovich, Best Original Screenplay, and Best Film Editing.
 John Malkovich would have won for best supporting actor had it not been for Tommy Lee Jones winning for The Fugitive .
-1993 • R • 2h 8m Rotten Tomatoes: 96% Holy Unknown Grade: A- Worldwide ...
+1993 • R • 2h 8m Rotten Tomatoes: 96% Holy Unknown Grade: A- Worldwide Gross: $177M ...

 Humans vs AI